2. Progestin-only birth control pills (“mini-pills”)

 • Novinet (Mersilon)

-Multiphasic oral contraceptives
+Multiphase oral contraceptives

-• The brightest and most modern representative − claira.
+• The brightest and most modern representative − Claira.

 Non-combined OK

-The effectiveness of these funds is 95%
+The effectiveness of these products is 95%

-• Charozetta (Lactinet, Modell mam).
+• Charosetta (Laktinet, Modell mam).

 • Exluton

-Emergency Medicines
+Emergency medications

 • Escapelle (postinor)

-• Jenale
+• Genale

-What is a hormonal imbalance?
+What is hormonal imbalance?

 Failure factors: